-The Hawaii State Energy Office is committed to providing equal access consistent with the Americans with Disabilities Act (ADA), the Americans with Disabilities Amendment Act of 2008 (ADAAA), and other state and federal laws.
-If you have a disability that may restrict your ability to meaningfully participate in this solicitation, we will provide you with a reasonable and appropriate accommodation at no cost to you.
-If you need an auxiliary aid, service or other reasonable accommodation, please contact Susan Gray-Ellis at 808-587-9002 or susan.gray-ellis@hawaii.gov.
+The Hawai'i State Energy Office is committed to providing equal access consistent with the Americans with Disabilities Act (ADA), the Americans with Disabilities Act Amendments Act of 2008 (ADAAA), and other state and federal laws.
+If you have a disability that may restrict your ability to meaningfully participate in this solicitation, we will provide you with reasonable and appropriate accommodation at no cost to you.
+If you need an auxiliary aid/service or other reasonable accommodation, please contact Kathy Yim at 808-460-7995 or kathy.yim@hawaii.gov.
 Requests made as early as possible will allow adequate time so that we may best serve you.